ibm-cloud-docs/codeengine/service-bind.md

 You can add any type of {{site.data.keyword.cloud_notm}} service that is enabled for {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to your application or job.
 To find a list of supported {{site.data.keyword.cloud_notm}} services, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog).

-**I already have an {{site.data.keyword.cloud_notm}} service instance with service credentials.
+**I already have service credentials for an {{site.data.keyword.cloud_notm}} service instance.
 Can I still use {{site.data.keyword.cloud_notm}} service binding?**

-Yes, you can reuse the service credentials.
-To use your existing service credentials, specify the `--service-credential` option in the `ibmcloud ce application bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.
+Yes, you can bind a service instance using existing service credentials.
+To use existing service credentials, specify the `--service-credential` option in the `ibmcloud ce application bind` or `ibmcloud ce job bind` command and provide the name of your service credentials.

+## What access do I need to create service bindings?
+{: #service-binding-access}

+Each {{site.data.keyword.codeengineshort}} project must be configured with a set of [IAM Access Policies](/docs/account?topic=account-userroles) which authorizes {{site.data.keyword.codeengineshort}} service binding to view service instances and to view and create service credentials in your account.
+IAM policies are provided to {{site.data.keyword.codeengineshort}} service binding with a Service ID.

+**What policies does a {{site.data.keyword.codeengineshort}} Service ID need in order to create a service binding?**
+To create service bindings in a project, the project must be configured with a Service ID that contains the proper access policies.
+Each policy consists of a role and an IAM-enabled entitiy.

+The required roles are,
+* The Editor role, which is required to create new service credentials or to reference existing service credentials for a service instance
+* The appropriate service roles (Reader, Writer, Manager, or custom service roles).
+For example, in order to create a Writer credential for a service instance, the Service ID needs at least a Writer role for that service instance.
+Note that assigning the Manager role to the Service ID is also sufficient to create a Writer role, but Reader is not.

+The IAM-enabled entities to which you can apply these roles include,
+* Individual service instances
+* Service types
+* Resource groups

+**What policies does a user need to create a {{site.data.keyword.codeengineshort}} service binding Service ID?**
+You must have one or more platform Administrator policies to delegate permimssions to a Service ID.
+The Administrator policies must cover the resource groups, service types or service instances, which are configued in the {{site.data.keyword.codeengineshort}} service binding Service ID.

+More information about IAM access policies and service IDs, see [IAM documentation](/docs/account?topic=account-iamoverview)

 ## How can I access a bound service instance from an app or job?
 {: #access-bound-service}

-Use environment variables to connect to your service instance with one of following methods: the [`VCAP_SERVICES`](#vcap-service) method or the [Prefix](#prefix-method) method.
+Use environment variables to access your bound service credentials with one of following methods: the [`VCAP_SERVICES`](#vcap-service) method or the [Prefix](#prefix-method) method.

 ### `VCAP_SERVICES` method
 {: #vcap-service}